 If I had it all to do over again, I would make the same choice: GET RID OF CABLE!

-**UPDATE** – It’s now October 2014, and it’s been a whopping 17 months since I got rid of cable, and you know what??
+**UPDATE** – It’s now June 2015, and it’s been a whopping 2 years since I got rid of cable, and you know what??
 I STILL don’t miss cable!
-Subscribe so you don’t miss the update I am going to be posting soon to update you on my recent cable debacle and why I think Comcast is THE.WORSE.EVER.
-Stay tuned!

 A Few Last Things……